kergoth/OE-Signatures/README.rst

   - Finish populating all necessary varrefs flags for the packaging classes in OpenEmbedded
-  - Figure out how to handle the methodpool.
-Unfortunately, once a methodpool function goes from the parse into the method pool, it does not also end up in the metadata.
-Is it possible to get an ast from an already compiled python object?
-Also, should we support varref flags on a variable named the same name as a method pool function, even though the method pool function itself isn't in the metadata?
-  - Add handling of bb.build.exec_func and bb.build.exec_task to PythonValue,
-    as these, too, are calls / references of a sort

   - Audit all OpenEmbedded metadata for changes to OVERRIDES followed by calls to update_data.
 These cases can almost certainly be replaced with directly accessing the specific conditional variables they want (i.e.
     RDEPENDS_<pkg>).

+  - Figure out how best to modify BitBake to allow us to analyze and hash the methodpool functions.
+We can't do so, as far as I can tell, without modifying BitBake, as the python functions which get injected into the bitbake methodpool no longer exist in the metadata, or in any form other than a python object.
+It's too late at that point to get an ast of the function, and I don't want to write something like PythonValue that uses the dis module to look at the bytecode.

   - Cache blacklist transformations
   - Do extensive profiling to improve performance